matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/install-standalone-matrixone.md

     ```bash
     docker run -d -p 6001:6001 --name matrixone matrixorigin/matrixone:nightly-commitnumber
     ```

+    !!! info
+         The *nightly* version is updated once a day.

 For the information on the user name and password, see the next step - Connect to MatrixOne Server.

 ### 3. Mount the data directory(Optional)